The Time Tunnel Museum is under the radar for many visitors who go up to Cameron Highlands! Even though it’s been around for more than a decade!

 The Time Tunnel Museum was one of the first museums in Malaysia to have the memorabilia concept that can now be found in other states like Malacca, Penang and Ipoh!

-Time Tunnel Museum was the result of a partnership between Kok Lim Strawberry Farm and See so that he could share his private collection of old treasures with the world!
+Time Tunnel Museum was the result of a partnership between Kok Lim Strawberry Farm (presently Time Tunnel Strawberry Farm) and See so that he could share his private collection of old treasures with the world!

 History and nostalgia is the main theme at Time Tunnel Musuem as you will surely notice from their exhibits!